 On November 29, 1981, Wood's body was recovered by authorities floating in the water face-down, dressed in a flannel nightgown.
 The actress, along with husband Wagner and friend Christopher Walken had celebrated Thanksgiving at sea.
 The autopsy concluded that Wood died from drowning and hypothermia.
 She also had bruises on her body and arms as well as a cut on her left cheek.
 It was presumed that she had slipped into the water when trying to board a dingy.

-Speculation began swirling why the starlet was trying to leave the yacht in the first place.
+Speculation began swirling around why the starlet was trying to leave the yacht in the first place.
 It was reported that Wood had fought with Wagner the night before over her relationship with Walken.
-However, due to conflicting witness statements no arrest was ever made.
+However, due to conflicting witness statements, no arrest was ever made.
 Wood's death was ruled a drowning and other undetermined factors.
 The case remains unsolved.

 Johnny Stompanato (1958)

 Johnny Stompanato was a bodyguard and enforcer for gangster Mickey Cohen and the Cohen crime family.
 In 1957, Stompanato began a relationship with actress Lana Turner, which often proved to be toxic.
 On April 4, 1958, the enforcer was stabbed to death by Turner's teenage daughter Cheryl Crane at her mother's home.
 The 17-year-old alleged that Stompanato had been viciously attacking her mother, so she stabbed him in self-defense.